Skip to Main Content

 Receiving a cancer diagnosis comes with so many challenges and concerns.
 You may feel in shock, angry, grief-stricken, anxious, depressed, or all of the above in alternating waves.
 There are so many unanswered questions about what this may mean for you, your loved ones, your work, and the rest of your life.

-Fortunately, acupuncture can be incredibly supportive for patients coping with cancer diagnosis and treatment.
 I have received advanced training from the Memorial Sloan-Kettering Cancer Center Integrative Medicine Service and have helped many cancer patients manage the physical and emotional effects of their illness.
 Having witnessed my own mother's 12 year struggle with cancer, I feel deep compassion for my oncology patients.
 I wish my family had known about the benefits of acupuncture when my mother was ill, and I am happy to be able to offer those benefits to others now.

 If possible, it is a good idea to schedule your first appointment before you start chemotherapy or radiation so that you will not be unduly fatigued by the process of giving your health history during your first visit.